IshatV412/ICS_Project/IC project/readme.md

 # Custom Language Project

 ## Overview
-The language supports variable declarations, arithmetic operations, conditional statements, loops, functions, and data structures like linked lists and dictionaries.
+The language supports variable declarations, arithmetic operations, conditional statements, loops, functions.
+Data structures like linked lists and dictionaries are also to be added further.
 It uses a parser built with Bison to generate an Abstract Syntax Tree (AST), which is then executed to evaluate expressions and perform operations.

 ---